McLargo/mkdown-docs/docs/project-management/scrum.md

 The Product Owner is the keeper of the requirements.
 The Product Owner provides the "single source of truth" for the Team, regarding requirements and their planned order of implementation.
-Also, in charge to determine the objetive of the sprint.
+Also, in charge to determine the objective, of the sprint.

 ### Team